Sally Waterman

 I don't wanna be the best...I just wanna dance

-Structurally, this experimental artist film operates like a narrated slide show, entirely comprised of still photographic images and stop-frame animations, that become resurrected through recounted stories and fragments of classical music remembered from her dance classes.
+Structurally, this experimental film operates like a narrated slide show, entirely comprised of still photographic images and stop-frame animations, that become resurrected through recounted stories and fragments of classical music remembered from her dance classes.
 Only three analogue photographs from the family album exist that provide evidence of her experience as a dancer.
 Ai-generated wish-fulfilment images of an imagined self, both off and on stage have been purposefully created to fill in these visual gaps.

 Waterman’s childhood identification with two characters from literature and popular culture – Harriet from 'White Boots' (1956) by Mary Noel Streatfeild, and Coco from the 1980s TV series, 'Fame’ serve as escapist strategies.
 Her recollections are interwoven with a contemplative telephone conversation between mother and daughter, juxtaposed with images of treasured physical objects, such as her worn-out ballet shoes and dance exam certificates.